 These are plates that are less than20 million square kilometers but greater than one million square kilometers.

 - Nazca Plate – 15,600,000 km2

 - Caribbean Plate – 3,300,000 km2

 - New Hebrides Plate – 1,100,000 km2

-Imagine a hard boiled egg with the shell cracked before you peel it.
+Imagine a hard-boiled egg with the shell cracked before you peel it.
 You will find large pieces, smaller pieces and in some places lots of tiny pieces.
 That is what the Earth’s crustal plates are like.

-One major misconception is that a plate can only be ONE type of crust.
+One major misconception is that a plate can only have ONE type of crust.
 For example, a plate made up of just continental crust.
 But this is not the case.
 Most plates are made up of a combination of crustal types with oceanic crust welded onto continental crust.
 So the boundaries between the types of crust are NOT necessarily the boundaries between plates.

 One important difference between these two types of crust is their “buoyancy” dues to the density of the rocks.
 Because continental crust is made up of rocks of all types, including those rich in quartz, they are relatively less dense than the oceanic crust which is made up of silica-poor (ie no free quartz) basalt.
-Becuase of the ‘buoyancy of continental crust, it has a survived many of the changes on the surface of our planet, and so here you find the very oldest rocks of the crust.
+Because of the ‘buoyancy of continental crust, it has survived many of the changes on the surface of our planet, and so here you find the very oldest rocks of the crust.

 So now we have the jigsaw pieces.
 Next, we need to think about how those pieces interact with each other.
 But that’s another story….

 For more of our blogs on Plate Tectonics see these posts: